thegooddocsproject/templates/reference/about-reference.md

 ### The Overview section

-Summarise what this reference article is about.
+Summarize what this reference article is about.

 * Explain what all the entries defined on the page have in common.